Filming at the Monorail

 The monorail has been featured in a variety of films, television shows, music videos and other forms of broadcast including It Happened at the World’s Fair, Frasier, Love Happens, Assassins, The Man in the High Castle, and Grassroots.

 We will provide complimentary access to a location scout including a roundtrip ride and tour of the facilities (appointment required).
 Availability for filming varies depending on requirements and length of shoot.
 Blackout periods may apply during peak days and seasons as well as select holidays.

 Size: 4 train cars.
 Interior map and detailed specs provided upon request.

-Power: One outlet only.
+Power: No outlets available on the train.
 Please bring your own power source.

 Location: On location at the Seattle Center Platform or directly on the train with both stationary and operating options available.